sawsent/no-akkanowledge/README.md

 ## Constraints

-As per the "[Rinha de Backend](https://github.com/zanfranceschi/rinha-de-backend-2024-q1)" challenge, **no-akkanowledge** must operate within the following resource limitations:
+As per the "[Rinha de Backend](https://github.com/zanfranceschi/rinha-de-backend-2024-q1)" challenge, **akkamelo** must operate within the following resource limitations:

 - **Memory**: The entire program is constrained to a maximum of **550 MB** of RAM.
 Memory usage must be tightly controlled to prevent crashes and ensure efficient handling of requests.
 - **CPU**: The total CPU usage across all API instances must not exceed **1.5 vCPUs**.
 This necessitates careful CPU management.